 | 5-8 p.m.

-Presenting new works in watercolor, oil, pastel, and acrylic by the 27 Boulder Street Gallery artists.
-Featured artists for April are Sherri Moore and Laurel Bahe, along with guest artist Marsha Markwalder.
+Presenting new works in watercolor, oil, pastel, and acrylic by the 27 Boulder Street Gallery artists, along with our great new look in the recently remodeled Gallery.
+Featured artists for September are Lisa Dillmann and Jacqueline Pearson, with guest artist Suzanne Favier.
 Boulder Street Gallery is located downtown between Terra Verde and the Skirted Heifer and across from the Uncle Wilber Fountain.
 More info at www.boulderstreetgallery.com, or call 719 636-9358.

 ABOUT THE ARTISTS

 Lisa Dillmann's lifelong love of nature and art began in rural Vermont, and her talents have been reflected in numerous local galleries and juried International watermedia exhibits.
 To see more of Lisa's artwork, go to (http://www.lisadillmann.fineartstudioonline.com/).